aaronjconway/aaronconwaylo.com/docs/dictionary/point.md

+---
+title: Point
+---

 A point is 1% of the loan amount.

 EX: 2 points = 2%.

-On a 300k loan(not the purchase price - the loan)
+On a 300k loan(not the purchase price, the loan)

 > 2 points(2%) of 300k is the same as (0.02)*300,000 = 6,000 dollars.